 • How might the film's tone have changed if Becker had included more about the darker side of the government?

-3

 PART VI: THE ARAB EARTHQUAKE

-Revolution in the 21st century
+REVOLUTION IN THE 21st CENTURY

-Goals: What did the live videos of the protests make - Consider the reasons, both social and political, you feel? behind the Arab Spring Is the effect of watching videos filmed by Evaluate the importance and impact of twenty-first mobile phones and personal cameras different century technology on the Arab Spring than the effect of watching videos filmed by Read and evaluate literature and song as primary the media and journalists?
-Describe. sources Do these activists feel that the revolution was Compare and contrast the revolutions in the Middle successful?
+Goals: - Consider the reasons, both social and political, you feel? behind the Arab Spring Is the effect of watching videos filmed by Evaluate the importance and impact of twenty-first century technology on the Arab Spring Read and evaluate literature and song as primary the media and journalists?
+Describe. sources Compare and contrast the revolutions in the Middle successful?
 Why or why not?
-East with previous ones Assess the accomplishments of the Arab Spring Does the revolution that these tweeters Participate in a screening as focused, reflective, and describe remind you of other revolutions in critical viewers history?
-Materials: Handouts, DVD Activity 3: Since 2011 Countries Discussed: Tunisia, Libya, Egypt, Yemen, Have the students look at the handouts: the poem "O Syria My Libya," "Life After the Arab Spring," and Political Cartoons of the Arab Spring.
-Discuss these in small Activity 1: Songs of the Revolution groups and ask 3-4 students to share their groups' Show clips of El General's "Rais Lebled" ("Head of views to the class.
-State") What are the rappers and songwriters of the What is the primary tone of the poem, "O My Arab Spring asking for in their music?
-Libya?"
-What does it convey about the general What are some of their complaints? feeling toward the revolution in Libya in 2010?
-Why do you think music is an important tool Summarize and describe some of the changes for revolutionaries? for the Middle Eastern Youth?
-Were there any What are the risks these songwriters took? changes that surprised you?
-Looking at the political cartoons, how has the outlook of the Arab Spring changed since Activity 2: Social Media Watch selections from Al Jazeera's The Arab 2011?
-For better or for worse?
-Awakening: Tweets from Tahrir.
-What are some major fears of the West for the How has revolution in the 21st century different Arab Spring?

-World Guncil Ballas Guncil Ballas

-than before?

-Spring?
+East with previous ones Assess the accomplishments of the Arab Spring Does the revolution that these tweeters Participate in a screening as focused, reflective, and critical viewers history?
+Materials: Handouts, DVD Activity 3: Since 2011 Countries Discussed: Tunisia, Libya, Egypt, Yemen, Syria

+Activity 1: Songs of the Revolution

+Show clips of El General's "Rais Lebled" ("Head of State")

+- What are the rappers and songwriters of the \ Arab Spring asking for in their music? - What are some of their complaints? - Why do you think music is an important tool \ for revolutionaries? - What are the risks these songwriters took?

+Activity 2: Social Media

+Watch selections from Al Jazeera's The Arab Awakening: Tweets from Tahrir.

-What is revolutionary about social media?
-How did it change the outcome of the Arab Additional Readings & Resources:
+- How has revolution in the 21st century different than before? - What is revolutionary about social media?
+How did it change the outcome of the Arab Spring?